xuesoso/SOSODE/README.md

 <img src="./images/screenshot_coc_nvim_2.png" title="Path suggestion" width="500"/>

 #### Ranger + Ueberzug for in terminal plot viewing
 I like to view my plots inside terminal without having to open another program.
-[Ranger](https://github.com/ranger/ranger) and [Ueberzug](https://github.com/seebye/ueberzug) are great tools to achieve that.
+[Ranger](https://github.com/ranger/ranger) and [Ueberzugpp](https://github.com/jstkdng/ueberzugpp) (original Ueberzug is no longer maintained) are great tools to achieve that.
+Terminals like Kitty or iTerm2 also offer their own protocols to display images.

 **Viewing plots in terminal**